On MyUTK in My Financial Information, select View/Pay Fees.

 Refunds are the amount of tuition, maintenance, and other charges that are due back if you drop classes or withdraw from UT.

 Based on the date you drop a course, you may owe a percentage charge for the dropped course.
-Please refer to our Dropping Classes page for dates and charges.
-You may be eligible for a refund so please review your student account.
+Please refer to our Drop Classes page for dates and charges.
+Review your account because you may be eligible for a refund.

 The university makes refunds each semester after the drop deadline for classes.
 The amounts are calculated to the nearest dollar.
 If you have any outstanding fees or fines, the amount of your refund is applied toward those first.

 Any remaining refund balance is either sent to your bank account or applied to your debit or credit card, depending on how you paid.
-Make sure you set up a refund profile in MyUTK if you’re due to get money back in that account.
+Set up a refund profile in MyUTK if you are due to get money back in that account.

 If you withdraw from UT, that does not cancel any fees or charges you have already incurred.

 The Technology Fee, Transportation Fee, and Facility Fee are all mandatory.
-They’re refunded on the same percentage scale as maintenance and tuition charges.
+They are refunded on the same percentage scale as maintenance and tuition charges.
 The Housing Office determines refunds for housing and meal plans, according to your contract.

 All refunds are subject to audit, and UT reserves the right to correct any errors.

-If you have additional questions about receiving a refund, contact a One Stop counselor.
+Do you have additional questions about receiving a refund?
+Contact a One Stop counselor.